scherler/jenkins-plugin-site/README.md

 npm run integrity
 ```

 To make sure you do not push faulty code we create as well a pre-push hook which will call the test.
+However since we
+are using the Jenkinsfile to describe our deploy pipeline, we added the check in the commit stage.

-You can activate it with:
+However fell free to activate it with:

 ```
 ln -s `pwd`/pre-push.sh .git/hooks/pre-push